-Learn ing Outcomes (LO): (to be numbered) For a 5ECTS module a range of 4-10 LOs is recommended ompletion of this module, the learner will be able to 1 Identify the distinctive characteristics and attributes of social enterprise and social entrepreneurship 2 Critically evaluate relevant theory associated with social enterprises and social entrepreneurs in an Irish and international context 3 Evaluate initiatives to create social impact and bring about social change 4 Identify issues within and prepare responses to the integrative and dynamic nature of the social entrepreneur's operations 5 Demonstrate ability to think laterally with new and/or by expanding creative ideas.
+Learn Learning Outcomes (LO): (to be numbered) a 5ECTS module a range of 4-10 LOs is recommended On Co ompletion of this module, the learner will be able to 1 Identify the distinctive characteristics and attributes of social enterprise and social entrepreneurship 2 Critically evaluate relevant theory associated with social enterprises and social entrepreneurs in an Irish and international context 3 Evaluate initiatives to create social impact and bring about social change 4 Identify issues within and prepare responses to the integrative and dynamic nature of the social entrepreneur's operations 5 Demonstrate ability to think laterally with new and/or by expanding creative ideas.
 6 Respond to presenting needs and service gaps as observed and identified in practice.
-7 Demonstrate awareness and an understanding of responding appropriately when opportunities present.
-8 Develop and present a project plan for a social entrepreneurship idea, which provides creative and innovative solutions and social impact.
-9 Demonstrate an ability to work as part of a team social entrepreneurship
+7 8 Develop and present a project plan for a social entrepreneurship idea, which provides creative and innovative solutions and social impact.
+9 Demonstrate an ability to work as part of a team

-1. Introduction to Social Entrepreneurship: Key theories, frameworks and debates in the field

-2. Site visits and case studies of social enterprises

-3. Explorations of Social Care/ Early Childhood Education leaders as Social Entrepreneurs.
+- 1. Introduction to Social Entrepreneurship: Key theories, frameworks and debates in the field social entrepreneurship - 2.
+Site visits and case studies of social enterprises - 3.
+Explorations of Social Care/ Early Childhood Education leaders as Social Entrepreneurs.

-4. Value and impact of Social Entrepreneurship.

-5. Integration and application of ideas, theories and techniques learned in this module through practical application, in collaboration with peers.

-6. Application of previous learning, professional experience, and personal knowledge.

-7. Participation in group project to develop a social entrepreneurship idea which provides creative and innovative solutions and social impact.
+- 4. Value and impact of Social Entrepreneurship. - 5.
+Integration and application of ideas, theories and techniques learned in this module through practical application, in collaboration with peers. - 6.
+Application of previous learning, professional experience, and personal knowledge. - 7.
+Participation in group project to develop a social entrepreneurship idea which provides creative and innovative solutions and social impact.